 How organizing saves money: Even if you don’t create a grocery price book to track sales cycles you can use sites like iBotta to get rebates on groceries, clothing, electronics and more just by scanning your receipt.
 Stack those rebates on top of coupons, and you’re saving even more!
 Or, hey, use the extra time to earn more money at work.
 It’s your call.

 Freeing up a spare closet, or even a dresser drawer, gives you space to stash gifts to give for birthdays and holidays.
 It’s space to stash those thoughtful but unwanted gifts you receive and want to re-gift, too.

 How organizing saves you money: Timing purchases for the off-season routinely leads to saving over 70%.
 Your niece whose birthday is in June won’t know that you bought her those adorable sandals last October, but your wallet certainly will.
 First, though, you need to purge clutter to free up space to store such things.

 5. Donate clutter, get a tax deduction.

 Those suits that Grandpa left you but your husband will never wear are just taking up space in your closet.
-So are the board games your kids have outgrown, the kitchen gadgets you bought but know you’ll never use, even those jeans from your college years that, let’s face it, are so outdated they’re not even worth dieting to fit into.
+So are the board games your kids have outgrown, the kitchen gadgets you bought but know you’ll never use, even those jeans from college that are so outdated they’re not worth the struggle to squeeze into them.
 Get them out of your life and get a deduction for them!

 6. Throw out fewer expired goods.

-From forgotten cucumbers turning to liquid under a pile of carrots to aspirin that lost their potency sitting in the back of your medicine cabinet for the last four years, you’re wasting money if you don’t use what you’ve paid for.
+From forgotten cucumbers turning to liquid under a pile of carrots to aspirin that lost their potency sitting in the back of your medicine cabinet for the last four years, you’re wasting money if you don’t use what you’ve bought.